Slavster/Mementiq/replit.md

 # replit.md

 ## Overview
-Mementiq is a full-stack web application serving as a professional video editing services website.
-It functions as a landing page and lead generation platform, offering subscription-based pricing with integrated email capture.
-Its core purpose is to provide a comprehensive platform for users to manage video projects, track subscription usage, and seamlessly interact with video editing services.
+Mementiq is a full-stack web application designed as a professional video editing services platform.
+It serves as a landing page and lead generation tool, offering subscription-based pricing with integrated email capture.
+Its primary purpose is to enable users to manage video projects, track subscription usage, and interact seamlessly with video editing services.

 ## User Preferences
 Preferred communication style: Simple, everyday language.